International Society for Matrix Biology

 ARTICLE I: Name and form

-The name of the Society (founded on October 29, 1992) is "The International Society for Matrix Biology".
+It is founded between the members of the present statutes an association governed by the law of July 1st, 1901 and the decree of August 16th, 1901 with the name "The International Society for Matrix Biology" (ISMB).
 The Society consists of members from throughout the world and is governed by ISMB Council.

 ARTICLE II: Aims

 The aims of the Society are: